-Thirteen exceedances of SS and fifteen exceedances of turbidity were recorded at F_DA, F_DB and F_Inland Marsh.
+Eleven exceedances of SS and thirteen exceedances of turbidity were recorded at F_DA, F_DB, F_DC and F_Inland Marsh.
 The exceedances recorded at Stream A were mainly attributed to runoff from filling area of Hole 17.
-The exceedances recorded at freshwater inland marsh were mainly attributed to runoff from Holes 1, 5-8 & 18.
-The exceedances recorded at Stream A and freshwater inland marsh were considered project-related.
+The exceedances recorded at freshwater inland marsh were mainly attributed to runoff from Holes 1, 5-8 & 18 and silty water discharged from the wheel washing facility near to the Contractor's site office.
+The exceedances recorded at Streams A, B, C and freshwater inland marsh were considered project-related.

 The exceedances at Stream B were mainly due to the natural variation and therefore they were considered not project-related.
-No silty runoff from construction of temporary crossing at Stream B2 was observed during sampling.
-No exceedances were recorded at Stream C during this reporting month.
+No silty runoff from construction of temporary crossing at Streams B1 and B2 were observed during sampling.